googleapis/api-linter/docs/rules/0132/request-field-types.md

   - /0132/request-field-types
 ---

-# Get methods: Unknown fields
+# List methods: Unknown fields

 This rule enforces that all `List` standard methods use the correct type for any optional fields described in [AIP-132][].